 There are four account roles for QuestionScout accounts.

 The Account Owner has access to everything on an account, including billing.
 There is no way to change this yourself.
 If you would like to change account owner, please get in touch with us.

-An Administrator has access and can manage all workspaces, forms and users.
+An Administrator has access to and can manage all workspaces, forms, and users.
 This means that: